ItaiHammer/global-clock/README.md

 Clock.getDateTime(); // '1/8/2021 5:00:00 PM'
 ```

--   `Clock.getDateFullTime(<parameters: type, length, location>)` - Returns the date and the time in military time
+-   `Clock.getDateFullTime(<parameters: type, withSeconds, location>)` - Returns the date and the time in military time

 EX: